Today's number

 Development and deductive verification of a predicate program of binary search, which is identical to bsearch.c program in the Linux kernel library, is described.
 New constructs in the predicate programming language for arbitrary types as program parameters are introduced.
 For an object of the arbitrary type, the transformation of coding an object via pointer is introduced.

-This paper presents the results of examining changes that occur in thematic clusters constructed on a text set of conference proceedings from the research field "Argument mining".
 Identification of terms, analysis of their relations and thematic clustering are performed with the use of a third-party software that allows to extract terms in the form of noun phrases and to cluster them in accordance to a modularity based algorithm.
 The quality of the resulting clusters is estimated by employing three distinct criteria.
 Temporal transformation of terminological content of clusters is analyzed through the use of directed graphs constructed with an underlying criterion that enables recognition of the most significant changes.
 Terminological lexicon of the identified thematic clusters characterizes distinct directions in which studies are conducted, while transformation of their terminological content demonstrates shifts of researchers' interests.

 The purpose of the article is to describe the method of comparison of programming languages, convenient for assessing the expressive power of languages and the complexity of the programming systems.
 The method is adapted to substantiate practical, objective criteria of program decomposition, which can be considered as an approach to solving the problem of factorization of very complicated definitions of programming languages and their support systems.
 In addition, the article presents the results of the analysis of the most well-known programming paradigms and outlines an approach to navigation in the modern expanding space of programming languages, based on the classification of paradigms on the peculiarities of problem statements and semantic characteristics of programming languages and systems with an emphasis on the criteria for the quality of programs and priorities in decision-making in their implementation.
 The concept of "programming paradigm" is manifested as the way of thinking in the programming process.
 The author thanks the organizers and participants of the conferences "Scientific Service in the Internet Environment" (http://agora.guru.ru/display.php?conf=abrau2020&page=subjects&PHPSESSID=qbn3kbhgnk8b6a9g21qi1nkkq2 ), discussions with which made it possible to understand the main provisions of this article.